askui/askui-dev-docs/docs/versioned_docs/version-0.18.0/general/02-Components/AskUI-Development-Environment.md

 See also the dedicated [AskUI Runner docs](AskUI-Runner.md) for more information.

-## ADE + VSCode IDE
+## ADE + Visual Studio Code

-The ADE is build to work seamlessly with (VSCode)[https://code.visualstudio.com/].
+The ADE is build to work seamlessly with [VSCode](https://code.visualstudio.com/).
 Therefore we guide you to create [VSCode Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson).

 :::danger